ben-may3031/wazoku_test/readme.md

 - The term frequency (TF) for term t in idea i is the number of times t appears in the description for i.
 Let us denote the TF for term t in idea i as TF_(t, i).
 - The TF-IDF weight for idea i and term t, denoted TF-IDF_(t, i) is then given by TF_(t, i) * IDF_t.

-The TF-IDF feature vector for idea i is the collection of TF-IDF_(t, i) weights for all t in the vocabulary
+For each idea i, we store the collection of TF-IDF_(t, i) weights for all t in the vocabulary.

 ## Cosine similarity algorithm